venamax/dataincubator/nlp/README.md

   estimator and/or parameters.
 (Remember to retrain on the entire dataset before submitting).

+# Submission
+Replace the return values in `__init__.py` with predictions from your models.
+Avoid running "on-the-fly" computations or scripts in this file.
+Ideally you should load your pickled model from file (in the global scope) then call `model.predict(record)`.

 # Questions

 Note that all functions take an argument `record`.
 Samples of `record` are